(Head of Department)

 Dina Ligaga has been with the department since January, 2009.
+She is currently head of department.
 She holds a PhD from Wits.

 She has been journal editor of African Studies and will be joining the East African Literary and Cultural Studies journal in 2017 as editor.
 She is an NRF rated researcher, and has received other prestigious awards, including the African Humanities Programme award for postdoctoral research.